bagder/daniel.haxx.se/about.md

 # Life 2.0

-I continued to hack on curl on my spare time, and work as an embedded systems consultant during my days.
-In 2003, me and my wife bought a house in a southern suburb to Stockholm and on September 26 our daughter Agnes was born.
+I continued to develop curl in my spare time, and work as an embedded systems consultant during my days.
+In 2003, me and my wife bought a house in a southern suburb of Stockholm and on September 26 our daughter Agnes was born.
 Life would never be the same again (as every parent knows).

 ## c-ares

-Name resolving for applications have always been done with a synchronous function call with the POSIX API and this had been a concern for a while for me and a few friends who at this time had been pondering on starting up a project to work on this problem.
+Name resolving for applications has always been done with a synchronous function call with the POSIX API and this had been a concern for a while for me and a few friends who at this time had been pondering on starting up a project to work on this problem.
 One day however, I stumbled over the existing library called ares that did almost exactly what we wanted.
 I quickly took it to heart and implemented support in curl to use this library to do asynchronous and non-blocking name resolves.
-Soon I learned that the maintainer of ares pretty much considered his work done on that code base and he did not want to merge the changes I fed back and deemed necessary - for example support for building and working on Windows.
+Soon I learned that the maintainer of Ares pretty much considered his work done on that code base and he did not want to merge the changes I fed back and deemed necessary - for example support for building and working on Windows.
 I felt that I had no other option than to fork the project and adopt it myself to drive it forward.
 So I did, and c-ares was born.

 ## IIS funding